Conference organiser's handbook

 Colophon

 I’ve been a conference speaker since 2007 and an organiser since 2008.
 I drew many of the examples in this handbook from Fronteers 2008 and 2009, and Mobilism 2011, where I was the main organiser.
-Other examples come from web conferences around the world I visited as a speaker.
+Other examples come from later conferences I organised, as well as conferences around the world I visited as a speaker.

-Many thanks to Andy Budd and Krijn Hoetmer for reviewing the entire handbook, pointing out errors, and disagreeing with some of my initial ideas.
+Many thanks to Andy Budd and Krijn Hoetmer for reviewing the 2010 handbook, pointing out errors, and disagreeing with some of my initial ideas.